blackberry/BlackBerry-Communication-Services-Examples/Announcements/README.md

 ### <a name="startingAChat"></a>Starting a chat

 The Spark SDK Support library for Android provides a helper to start a new chat.
 The same principles apply as in [SimpleChat](../SimpleChat/README.md), a Spark Registration ID is needed to start a chat.
-Instead of creating an [ProtocolMessageConsumer](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/service/ProtocolMessageConsumer.html) and implementing the code to find and verify a messsage, that code has been rolled into the ChatStartHelper class.
-In the code below. you just need to send in a list of Spark Registration IDs, subject and a callback.
+Instead of creating an [ProtocolMessageConsumer](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/service/ProtocolMessageConsumer.html) and implementing the code to find and verify a message, that code has been rolled into the ChatStartHelper class.
+To start a chat we need to provide a list of Spark Registration IDs, chat subject and a callback.

 ```java
     ChatStartHelper.startNewChat(new long[]{regId}, subject, new ChatStartHelper.ChatStartedCallback() {